solarwinds/appoptics-apm-go/README.md

 single DB query or cache request, an outgoing HTTP or RPC request, or the entire time spent within a controller method.
-A "Profile" provides a named measurement of time spent inside a Layer, and is typically used to measure a single function call or code block, e.g. to represent the time of expensive computation(s) occuring in a Layer.
+A "Profile" provides a named measurement of time spent inside a Layer, and is typically used to measure a single function call or code block, e.g. to represent the time of expensive computation(s) occurring in a Layer.
 Layer spans can be created as children of other Layers, but a Profile cannot have children.

 TraceView's backend identifies a Layer's type by examining the key-value pairs associated with it;